 WHAT IS MEAL PLANNING?

 Meal planning is asking what’s for dinner ONLY ONCE for the whole week, instead of every night, (usually last minute) and then shopping for and prepping the ingredients before cooking.
 Meal Planning makes it so you are organized and have a plan everyday.
-Planning your meals can eliminate those last minute dinnertime struggles.
+By planning your meals can eliminate those last minute dinnertime struggles.
 I find that everything runs a little smoother in my home when I am following through with our menu planning.

 HOW DOES MEAL PLANNING WORK?